Kia Soul EV guide

 2015 model year

 The Kia Soul EV launched in the UK in September 2014 in one specification only.
-All cars are highly equipped and have a 27kWh battery pack (30.5kWh real size, but 27kWh usable).
-Range is quoted as 132 miles, but in the real world its around 105 miles.
+All cars are highly equipped and have a 27kWh (75Ah) battery pack (30.5kWh real size, but 27kWh usable).
+Range is quoted as 132 miles (NEDC test), but in the real world its around 95-105 miles in the summer.
 It has an efficient heat pump heating system and Chademo DC rapid charging.
 Only three colours are available - Caribbean blue with white roof, snow white pearl with blue roof and titanium silver (grey).
 The warranty is 7 year/100,000 miles on the car, ev components and battery pack, with a 5 year warranty on the paint and 12 year anti-perforation.

 2018 model year